emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab5/lab5.md

 ## Summary

 This concludes the current module.
 You now know how to create Knowledge Agents with custom knowledge bases and interact with them to get grounded, specific information in an air-gapped environment.
 The next module will further explore other features of Oracle Private AI Agent Studio.
-Continue with them so you don't miss on new discoveries and learning opportunities.
+Continue with them so you don't miss out on new discoveries and learning opportunities.
 You may now **proceed to the next lab**.

 ## Acknowledgements